kjmazidi/Computer_Architecture_for_Coders/images/README.md

 # Computer Architecture for Coders

-This folder contains images from the book, organized by chapter.
+This folder contains color images from the book, organized by chapter.